 This page combines each individual model into the composite Movement Capital strategy used in client accounts.

-The exact model allocations vary based on a client’s time horizon and risk tolerance, but these are the baseline allocations for an investor with a 20-year horizon:
+Model allocations change based on a client’s time horizon and risk tolerance, but these are the baseline allocations for an investor with a 20-year time horizon and moderate risk tolerance:

-This example portfolio has 75% in stocks (when both active models are in the market) and 25% in bonds, and is a 50/50 split between active and passive models.
+This composite portfolio has 75% in stocks (when both active models are in the market) and 25% in bonds, and is a 50/50 split between active and passive models.
+It’s important to note that I don’t just run this single strategy – model allocations are unique to each client.
+For example, I implement a more conservative composite strategy for retired investors.

-The graphs below show the long-term hypothetical returns and risk of the composite strategy relative to a passive benchmark.
-The data does include the impact of the hedge model.
-The benchmark shown is a 75/25 stock/bond split, with the 75% in stocks divided equally between Vanguard’s total market-cap U.S. and international funds.
-The 25% in bonds is invested in Vanguard’s total bond market fund.
+The graphs below show the long-term hypothetical returns and risk of the example composite strategy relative to a passive benchmark.
+The benchmark shown is a 75/25 stock/bond split, with the 75% in stocks divided equally between Vanguard’s total market U.S. and international funds.
+The 25% in bonds is in Vanguard’s total bond market fund.

 All data includes fund expense ratios, slippage, and trading costs.
 A flat annual management fee of $3,500 is deducted from the Movement Capital strategy:

-The table below contains summary statistics for the composite Movement Capital strategy and the benchmark:
+The table below contains summary statistics for the composite strategy and its benchmark:

 |Longest Drawdown||32 months||43 months|